Modern Slavery and Human Trafficking Statement 2021

 Whilst we believe that the risk of modern slavery within our direct operations is low, we recognise the need to set best practice standards for our supply chain and to regularly monitor and evaluate their performance.
-We remain committed to demonstrating strong environmental, social and governance practices.
+We remain committed to demonstrating strong environmental, social and governance practices, in conjunction with our ESC Strategy.
 In the year ahead we will continue to raise the awareness of modern slavery to our employees, engage with and review supplier performance.

-This statement is Capco’s fifth statement made pursuant to section 54 of the UK Modern Slavery Act 2015 ‘Transparency in Supply Chains’ (the “Act”) and constitutes Capco’s modern slavery and human trafficking statement for the financial year ended 31 December 2020.
+This statement is Capco’s sixth statement made pursuant to section 54 of the UK Modern Slavery Act 2015 ‘Transparency in Supply Chains’ (the “Act”) and constitutes Capco’s modern slavery and human trafficking statement for the financial year ended 31 December 2021.
 This statement covers the activities of Capco, and all its subsidiary entities and specifically those subsidiary and joint venture entities referenced below.
-This Statement was approved by the Board of Capital & Counties Properties PLC on 5 March 2021.
+This Statement was approved by the Board of Capital & Counties Properties PLC on 22 February 2022.

 Capital & Counties Properties PLC